Winter is one of the five amazing seasons you can experience in Virginia's Blue Ridge.

-You can also experience the beauty of waterfall hikes and streams during the winter along the trails for Apple Orchard Falls, Roaring Run, and Bottom Creek Gorge.
+You can also experience the beauty of waterfall hikes and streams during the winter along the trails for Apple Orchard Falls, Roaring Run (pictured above), and Bottom Creek Gorge.
 During the coldest periods of winter, the frozen falls are stunning to see in person.
 For additional beautiful views of the water, head to Smith Mountain Lake Community Park & Smith Mountain Lake State Park and experience scenery of winter at Smith Mountain Lake or make the climb up Hay Rock for a gorgeous view of Carvins Cove (pictured above).

 2. Museums Full of Family Fun

 There are lots of great activities for your amusement in Virginia's Blue Ridge, including some exciting museums in Downtown Roanoke.
-All four are within close proximity to each other, making them easy to enjoy during your Blue Ridge Day!
+All are within close proximity to each other, making them easy to enjoy during your Blue Ridge Day!

 The kids will love participating in the art-making process at the Art Venture Gallery inside the Taubman Museum of Art.
 Next, learn something new at the interactive exhibits at the Science Museum of Western Virginia or check out the assortment of activities and experiences at the Kids Square Children's Museum.
 And finally, see who in the family can claim the title of "Pinball Wizard" by playing some games at the Roanoke Pinball Museum (pictured above) or classic arcade favorites like PONG at the Roanoke STARCADE.

 3. Warm Up with Local Craft Beer

 While some people may celebrate great moments by drinking "a lot of Budweiser," we celebrate the winter in Virginia's Blue Ridge with local craft beer.

-There are also relative newbies to the craft beer scene in the region, such as the Deschutes Brewery Tasting Room, Starr Hill Pilot Brewery & Side Stage, Twin Creeks Brewing Company, Hammer & Forge Brewing Company, and Olde Salem Brewing.
+There are also relative newbies to the craft beer scene in the region, such as the Deschutes Brewery Tasting Room, Starr Hill Pilot Brewery & Side Stage, Twin Creeks Brewing Company, Hammer & Forge Brewing Company, A Few Old Goats, and Olde Salem Brewing.
 Each one is worth a visit.